Tag: VoltDB

 Quick VoltDB Update

 451 was quick to note that VoltDB raised $5m in first round funding from undisclosed investors.
 Should get them further on their way to (more?) production deployments.
-They’ve also recently released version 1.1 with “features that enhance performance, integration and ease of production deployment”.… Continued
+They’ve also recently released version 1.1 with “features that enhance performance, integration and ease of production deployment”.
+Exactly what you’d expect from such an early stage product 🙂

 -